Pedagogical Approach and Structure of Book

 Exercises: Problem-based Learning and Case Method

 At the end of each section within a chapter, you will find exercises to help you practice applying the content from that section to your research.
 Some of you may be completing a semester-long research project on a topic of your choice.
 If you have a project like this, you should complete Track 1 Exercises.
 These exercises will ask you to think about how your project connects to each chapter’s key takeaways.
 If you are not currently working on a research project, you should complete Track 2 Exercises.
-These exercises will focus on a different research problem in each chapter, and will ask you to apply your knowledge to these different areas of research.
+These exercises will focus on a different research problem in each chapter and will ask you to apply your knowledge to these different areas of research.
 Track 2 exercises are designed to be accessible and relevant for students with a variety of backgrounds.

 Structure

 If you are still figuring out how to navigate the book using your internet browser, please go to the Downloads and Resources for Students page which contains a number of quick video tutorials.
-Also, the exercises in each chapter offer you an opportunity to apply what you wrote to your own research project, and the textbook is designed so that each exercise and each chapter build on one another, completing your proposal step-by-step.
-Of course, some exercises may be more relevant than others, but please consider completing these as you read.

-Lundeberg, M. A., & Yadav, A. (2006).
+2. Lundeberg, M. A., & Yadav, A. (2006).
 Assessment of case study teaching: Where do we go from here?
-Part II.
-Journal of College Science Teaching, 35(6), 8–13.
+Part II. <i>Journal of College Science Teaching, 35</i>(6), 8–13.

-Monrad, M., & Mølholt, A.-K. (2017).
-Problem-Based Learning in Social Work Education: Students’ Experiences in Denmark.
-Journal of Teaching in Social Work, 37(1), 71–86.
+3. Monrad, M., & Mølholt, A.-K. (2017).
+Problem-based learning in social work education: Students’ experiences in Denmark. <i>Journal of Teaching in Social Work, 37</i>(1), 71–86.

 License